 Make your own switch.
 Find a way to turn a closing door into a switch, for example, or to close a switch when a person sits down.
 Or figure out how to turn a hat into a switch, or a cane, or a zipper.
 Or perhaps the pieces of a puzzle can be switches.
 Come up with an everyday activity to which you can add three or four custom switches that, when combined, turn on a light.
 For example, maybe the light comes on when you close the door, sit down, and open a book.
 Or when you walk upstairs, put your keys on a side table, and remove your hat.
 Combine your creativity with switches with what you learned in the electronics lab to make this happen.
 For more ideas on materials, check out How to Get What You Want.
 They have an excellent list of conductive materials and instructions.

 In planning your switch project, consider what happens when you arrange switches in different ways.
 For example, try the following circuits.

-Three switches in parallel.
+Three switches in parallel, as shown in Figure 17-18.
 Any one of the three will turn on the LED.

-Three switches in series.
+Three switches in series, as shown in Figure 19-20.
 All three must be on to turn on the LED.

 In a simple circuit, a motor is no different than an LED as a load.
-You can switch it as well.
+You can switch it as well, as shown in Figure 21-22.
 Make sure your power supply can supply the current and amperage that your motor requires and you are good to go.